deevis/dbh-pyutils/README.md

 ## Getting Started

-These are Python utilities I'm building out as a traverse the machine learning landscape
+These are Python utilities I'm building out as I traverse the machine learning landscape

 ### Prerequisites